kodi-game/game.libretro.vram-test/README.md

-# game.libretro.vram.test addon for Kodi
+# game.libretro.vram-test addon for Kodi

 This is a [Kodi](http://kodi.tv) game addon for VRAM Test.